ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   ![node.js clustering overview](/img/nodejs-scalability/clustering.png)

-  Is the year 2019 and still most developers don't use the cluster feature that comes built-in in node.js since version 0.12.0
+  It's the year 2019 and still most developers don't use the cluster feature that comes built-in in node.js since version 0.12.0

   By default it works like this: **the master process listens on a port**, accepts new connections and **distributes them across the workers in a round-robin fashion**, with some built-in smarts to avoid overloading a worker process.

-  Check this comparasions:
+  Check these comparisons:

   - Reponse time _lower is better_
   ![node.js cluster performance graph](/img/nodejs-scalability/cluster_mode.png)